 - The vCloud Availability vSphere Client Plug-In displays a 503 Service Unavailable screen if the browser session remains idle

-Workaround: Logging out and logging back in to the vSphere Web Client does not fix the issue.
+Workaround: If you log out and log back into the vSphere Web Client the error persists.
 To renew the vSphere Client Plug-In session, wait for several minutes and refresh the browser.

-- After upgrading the cloud site to vCloud Availability 3.5, on-premises tenants running vCloud Availability 3.0.x receive an error message when using the vCloud Availability vSphere Client Plug-In
+- After the cloud site is upgraded, on-premises tenants running vCloud Availability 3.0.x cannot use the vCloud Availability vSphere Client Plug-In

-When on-premises tenants running vCloud Availability 3.0.x are paired with a cloud site running vCloud Availability 3.5, attempting to use the vCloud Availability vSphere Client Plug-In shows an error:
+When on-premises tenants running vCloud Availability 3.0.x are paired with a cloud site running vCloud Availability 3.5, the attempt to use the vCloud Availability vSphere Client Plug-In results in an

 Operation aborted due to an unexpected error.